-Climate Change Measures

-Greenhouse gas (GHG)

-- 16.9% reduction compared to 2019

-- 3.5%reduction compared to 2019

-Packaging & Resource Efficiency

-Policies and Our Approach

-To build a recycling-oriented society, the Suntory group will promote problem-solving efforts together with various stakeholders.
+To build a recycling-oriented society, Suntory Group will promote problem-solving efforts together with various stakeholders.
 Each employee of Suntory will work on taking responsible action to solve problems and take the initiative in bringing about a sustainable society.

 Containers and packaging protect and preserve the quality of products until they reach customers.
 However, most end up becoming post-consumer waste.

-The Suntory Group recognizes the social and environmental impacts that containers and packaging cause and established voluntary "Guidelines for the Environmental Design of Containers and Packaging" in 1997.
+Suntory Group recognizes the social and environmental impacts that containers and packaging cause and established voluntary "Guidelines for the Environmental Design of Containers and Packaging" in 1997.
 Designs are made following the Guideline such as selecting material for labels and color of glass bottles that consider recycling.
 In addition, we are engaging in initiatives from the stand point of Life Cycle Assessment (LCA) to reduce environmental impact of containers and packaging.

-3Rs of Containers and Packaging The Suntory Group works to develop containers and packaging that give consideration to the environment, based on the 3Rs of "Reduce, Reuse, and Recycle."
+3Rs of Containers and Packaging

+Suntory Group works to develop containers and packaging that give consideration to the environment, based on the 3Rs of "Reduce, Reuse, and Recycle."
 We work on reducing the weight, using materials with less environmental impact, and designing packaging that is easy to recycle, while taking into consideration usability from the time customers drink the product to the time it is recycled.
 We also work in collaboration with various recycling organizations and local governments to promote recycling.
-3Rs of Containers and Packaging

-Promoting Structure

-Global Sustainability Committee

 To promote sustainability management, the Global Sustainability Committee (GSC) acts as an advisory committee to the Board of Directors.
 The Group's sustainability strategies and the progress on priority themes (water, GHG, containers and packaging, raw ingredients, health, human rights and enriching life) are discussed in the GSC under the lead of the Chief Sustainability Officer.

 Targets and Progress

+Sustainable materials in PET bottles by weight (recycled or Bio-based material)

+Use of Sustainable Materials in PET Bottles

+➤ Targets Toward 2030

+Percentage of PET bottles

+used globally made of sustainable materials

+≥ 2023 Progress

+Percentage of PET bottles used globally made of sustainable materials

+(53% sustainable materials used in PET bottles in Suntory's soft drink business in Japan)

-Our Initiatives Initiatives for Plastic Plastic products have enriched our lives through their usefulness.
+Initiatives for Plastic

+Plastic products have enriched our lives through their usefulness.
 On the other hand, the environmental impact caused by improper handling of used plastics has become a social problem.
 In Japan, the Ministry of the Environment has formulated the "Plastic Resource Recycling Strategy" as a strategy to comprehensively promote resource recycling while recognizing the convenience of plastic products.

-The Suntory Group also formulated the Plastic Policy in 2019 in order to strongly lead the transformation to a recycling-oriented and decarbonized society.
-Based on this policy, we aim to achieve 100% sustainable bottle by using only recycled or plant-derived materials for all our PET bottles used globally by 2030 and eliminating the use of virgin petroleum-based materials.
-Suntory Group Plastic Policy Expressing gratitude toward the Blessings of Nature that are the source of Suntory's products, the Suntory Group will provide strong leadership for transforming into a recycling-oriented and zero carbon society to bring about a world where diverse animal and plant life shines and resonates.
+Suntory Group also formulated the Plastic Policy in 2019 in order to strongly lead the transformation to a recycling-oriented and decarbonized society.
+Based on this policy, we aim to achieve 100% sustainable bottle by using only recycled or bio-based material for all our PET bottles used globally by 2030 and eliminating the use of virgin petroleum-based materials.

+Suntory Group Plastic Policy

+Expressing gratitude toward the Blessings of Nature that are the source of Suntory's products, Suntory Group will provide strong leadership for transforming into a recycling-oriented and zero carbon society to bring about a world where diverse animal and plant life shines and resonates.
 With its diversity in usage and convenience, plastic has made our lives easier.

 The plastic containers and packaging we use serve a useful function, but to prevent them from having a negative impact on the global environment, we will promote problem-solving efforts together with various stakeholders.
 Each employee of Suntory will work on taking responsible action to solve problems and take the initiative in bringing about a sustainable society.
-1.Recycle & Renewable: